tmtxt/tmtxt.github.com/_posts/2013-03-10-ecb---emacs-code-browser.md

 (setq ecb-show-sources-in-directories-buffer 'always)
 {% endhighlight %}

+By defaul, ECB hide the compilation window.
+Everytime you compile, it display the compilation message to the same window as the buffer that I'm editing.
+This is really annoying because I want to see all the messages so that I can fix the error in my code easily.
+To keep a persistent compile window in ECB, add this to your .emacs

+{% highlight cl %}
+(setq ecb-compile-window-height 12)
+{% endhighlight %}

 Some key bindings for quick interation with ECB, replace them with the key bindings that you want.